AmbireTech/adex-protocol/README.md

 ### AdView

 The primary implementation is [`adex-adview-manager`](https://github.com/AdExNetwork/adex-adview-manager), which is designed for the web.
+It utilizes first-hand data obtained from publishers, ensuring the utmost accuracy by deriving data directly from the source.
+By harnessing the insights from the AdView, we can compare the reported performance from SSPs, make conclusions about its accuracy and optimize advertiser’s campaigns, leading to improved audience targeting and enhanced results.
+The AdView serves as a fraud-protection tool implemented to guarantee that our advertisers are billed solely for authentic and verifiable results, reinforcing the integrity of our payment system.

 It's important to note that the AdView is entirely browser-agnostic.
 It can run as a library (alongside React or any other modern framework) or in an `<iframe>` on the publisher's webpage.